-- · Fees and Charges
+- Fees and Charges

 - General Rates

-- · Infringement fines and other recoveries
+- Infringement fines and other recoveries

 - Subsidies/Grants

-Figure 3: Funding Sources
+Figure 1: Funding Sources

-9.1.1 Funding Issues
+8.1.1 Funding Issues

-9.1.1.1 Building Control
+8.1.1.1 Building Control

 Council considers that the administration of the Building Act solely benefits the individual consent holder.
 This activity is therefore to be funded by way of fees and charges payable by the applicants for building approvals.
-Currently the ratio is a Public 30%, Private 70% split.
+Currently the ratio is - Years 1-3 13% public 87% private.
 There are costs which cannot always be attributable to a consent holder, e.g. enforcement and insurance claims and these costs are absorbed as best they can as costs of doing business.
 Any shortfall in recoveries means the difference will have to be from rates.
-There are some territorial authority functions which are not easily recovered from consent holders such policies on earthquake prone buildings and general compliance work.
+There are some territorial authority functions, which are not easily recovered from consent holders such as general compliance and enforcement work.

-9.1.1.2 Environmental Health
+8.1.1.2 Environmental Health

 Council considers that while the prime beneficiaries from the provision of public health services are the individual or user groups, this activity does provide protection for the community as a whole.
-It has therefore determined that the funding of the activity of Environmental Health will be by way of fees and charges to those applying for health licences for food and other premises, together with a contribution from the rates to fund those activities that cannot be recovered from an individual.
-In relation to the sale of alcohol Council considers that the administration of the Sale and Supply of Alcohol Act 2012 solely benefits the individual and user groups.
-This component of the activity is therefore to be funded by way of fees and charges payable by the applicants for licences.
-There are also other general policy and monitoring costs which are not attributable to any one person.
+It has therefore determined that the funding of the activity of Environmental Health will be by way of fees and charges to those applying for health licenses for food and other premises, together with a contribution from the rates to fund those activities that cannot be recovered from an individual.
+In relation to the sale of alcohol, the Council considers that the administration of the Sale and Supply of Alcohol Act 2012 solely benefits the individual and user groups.
+This component of the activity is therefore to be funded by way of fees and charges payable by the applicants for licenses.
+There are also other general policy and monitoring costs, which are not attributable to any one person.
 Currently the ratio is a Public 50%, Private 50% funding split.

-9.1.1.3 Animal Control
+8.1.1.3 Animal Control